Mozu/PayPal-Express/README.md

 2. In the dialog that appears, select your sandbox and click **Install**.
 *If the install process fails at this point, check with Mozu Support to make sure that the Arc.js framework is enabled for your sandbox.*
 3. View your sandbox.

+## Configure the App

+**Note:** More detailed configuration instructions are available in the [PayPal Express Configuration Guide](http://mozu.github.io/IntegrationDocuments/PayPalExpress/Mozu-PayPalExpress-App.htm).

-4. In Mozu Admin, select **Settings** > **Payment & Checkout**.
+In Mozu Admin, select **Settings** > **Payment & Checkout**.
 You should see a new **PayPal Express2** option.
 Enable the checkbox to configure Mozu with your PayPal account settings.
 The following settings are required for PayPalExpress2 to work:
   - UserName
   - Password
   - Signature